CHI HUMANS - THE INFORMATION

 Chengtan is an advanced application of Xinfeng.
 Chengtan allows a user of Chi to extend their energy's envelopment onto an object, allowing them to use that object as if it were an extension of their own body.
 For example, one could use Chengtan to extend their Xinfeng around an object, which would strengthen and protect the object like the way it envelops and protects the body.
 Unlike Xinfeng however, Chengtan does not need constant energy flows to maintain.
 With Chengtan, a Chi Human can infuse part of their essence into an object and grant it abnormal and ridiculous power.
 Many legendary artifacts in the human world are the result of potent Chi Humans bequeathing their power on to an object.
 Quan:

 Quan is an advanced application of Xinfeng.
 Instead of projecting the Chi around the body, Quan projects the Chi out over a wide area.
 Any object that enters this area around the user immediately triggers a signal in the Chi humans brain, letting him sense and pinpoint what transgressed upon his area of control.
-The accuracy and area that the Chi human can project their quan is relative to their tier and proficiency with Sei Chi.
+The accuracy and area that the Chi human can project their Quan are relative to their tier and proficiency with Sei Chi.
 Yuhe:

-Using Chi in order to get their bodies to the best shape as possible, using the chi flowing in there own bodies they are able to regenerate faster then the normal human beings this doesn't mean their bodies heal instantly, it's almost like the Shinigami, there bodies can heal faster then normal humans can.
+Using Chi in order to get their bodies to the best shape as possible, using the chi flowing in there own bodies they are able to regenerate faster than the normal human beings this doesn't mean their bodies heal instantly, it's almost like the Shinigami, their bodies can heal faster then normal humans can.
 Chi humans who are especially adept in Sei can recover debilitating flesh wounds in a matter of minutes and it is rumored that Grandmasters can even regenerate limbs.

 Tilan is the opposite of Xinfeng.
 Instead of taking the Chi and forming it around your body, Tilan generates that chi and propels it outward. it's also possible for them to produce more energy around themselves without having to worry about losing it.
 Tilan focuses on outputting a high amount of Chi and keeping it on the body, expanding the size and intensity of it.
 If Xinfeng is considered to be purely defensive, then Tilan typically is used for offense.
 This is equivalent to the spiritual pressure that many other species are capable of.
 The Tilan from a Chi human is relative to both his tier and the extent of his skill in Dou, but those who are powerful in both can release pressure that can prevent others from being able to breathe, much less move, simply by being in the Chi Humans presence.
 Yoh:

-Yoh is a weaponized mass of Chi energy that is most equatable to offensive Shinigami spells or a Hollow’s cero.
-The size, color and potency varies from user to user, the last category typically being dependent on tier and proficiency with the Dou alignment.
+Yoh is a weaponized mass of Chi energy that is most equitable to offensive Shinigami spells or a Hollow’s cero.
+The size, color, and potency vary from user to user, the last category typically being dependent on tier and proficiency with the Dou alignment.
 While there are not distinguishing names between the different kind of attacks like there are with the Hollow variants, the strength and power behind the different types of energy attacks can vary as wildly as the gap between a Bala and a Gran Rey Cero and the different levels achieved vary wildly on the attunement to the user’s Dou Chi.
 Piqi:

 V. Xin Yue BuzhouXin Yue Buzhou: